 Chicken Meal: Very good source of proteins for cats.
 As a note, cats need to eat diets free of chicken occasionally to avoid chicken addiction and allergy.
 5 stars

 Catfish Meal: Whitefish is a good source of protein and fatty acids, some oils are lost during the cooking process though.
-Fish adds mercury to the cat’s diet, but catfish contains the lowest.
+Although fish adds mercury to the cat’s diet, catfish is a type of fish that contains the lowest.
 Also, too much fish could cause allergies (same with chicken).
-4 stars.
+4 stars

 What are the Pros and Cons of Acana Meadowlands 2020 Recipe?